permaweb/ao/servers/cu/README.md

   creation uploads to Arweave.
 Set to any value to disable `Checkpoint` creation.
 (You must explicitly enable `Checkpoint` creation by setting - `DISABLE_PROCESS_CHECKPOINT_CREATION` to `'false'`)
-- `PROCESS_MEMORY_COMPRESS`: Whether or not to compress the process memory, when it's stored in the in-memory cache. (defaults to `false`.
-You must explictly enable cache compression by setting `PROCESS_MEMORY_COMPRESS` to `true`).
-Setting this to `true` may cause Node memory usage to drastically spike due to unpredictable decompression of memory.
 - `EAGER_CHECKPOINT_THRESHOLD`: If an evaluation stream evaluates this amount of messages, then it will immediately create a Checkpoint at the end of the evaluation stream.
 - `MEM_MONITOR_INTERVAL`: The interval, in milliseconds, at which to log memory usage on this CU.